The Public Lab Blog

 Reporting frac sand mine violations in Wisconsin

-by joyofsoy | over 4 years ago | 0 | 2
+by joyofsoy | about 5 years ago | 0 | 2

 Last month, I joined Public Lab’s Director of Community Development, Stevie Lewis (@stevie), for a pair of workshops in southeast Wisconsin for people impacted by the frac sand mining industry.
 Along with local environmental activists Pat Popple (@pat) and Sheila Danielson, we walked community members through the process of reporting violations by the frac sand industry.
 These materials are collected here for the public.